I only have my name? announcement 1999

 I thank Kjell Hansson and Henrik Ahlberg, students of the Academy of Fine Arts, Helsinki, Finland and authors of the pointproject, for making it possible to execute this experiment

 If you are interested go on IRC: Newnet.telia.NO channel: #pointproject at 14.00 h the 6th of may, try to find out which of the annie's is me.
-If you have any questions or remarks you can contact me anniea@bigfoot.com
+If you have any questions or remarks you can contact me bram.orgarobasgmaildotcom

 ps. my hypothesis is that you cannot sort me out